 Memory Work

-Memorizing for school age kids is what nursery rhymes are to preschoolers.
-It is building a repertoire.
-Here are some memory suggestions: a poem, Scripture, part of a historical document or speech.
+Memorizing for school-age kids is what nursery rhymes are to preschoolers.
+It is building a repertoire of high-frequency words.

 We don’t sit and read lines over and over or “try” to memorize.
 We only read the poem or the Scripture one time a day (usually in the morning) for a month or two.
 After a period of time, they usually have it memorized.
 Remember saying the pledge of allegiance in school?
 You never tried to memorize it.
 You just said it once every day.